brianmaierjr/long-haul/_posts/2015-10-29-bdd-with-jbehave-setup-and-basic-tests.md

 ### The story

 Let&#8217;s start with the most simple use case.
 Let&#8217;s say I have a digital radio, which I want to turn on to listen to music.
 The expected behavior could be decribed as follows:

+{% highlight bash %}
+Given a digital radio
+When I turn on the radio
+Then the radio should be turned on
+{% endhighlight %}

 Easy to read, huh?
 This is not a free text.
 It is acutally code being executed by JBehave!
 That&#8217;s the good thing about BDD: Since the behavior is language agnostic, expectations can be formulated almost entirely in natural language.
 You only have to follow a basic [syntax pattern](http://jbehave.org/) with the following keywords:

   * **Given**: Decribe the starting position for the behavior (preconditions)
   * **When**: Describe what is happening in the test